-I first examine whether intermediary capital shocks contain any information content above and beyond that of the HML carry and dollar factors.
-Recall that the former takes the difference between exchange rate changes of the currencies with the largest and smallest forward discounts, which approximate the interest rate differentials, while the latter reflects the average of all exchange rate changes.
+I first examine whether intermediary capital shocks contain any information content beyond that held in the spot changes of the HML carry and dollar factor.
+The former takes the difference between exchange rate changes of the currencies with the largest and smallest forward discounts, which approximate the interest rate differentials, while the latter reflects the average of all exchange rate changes.
 Formally I run the following country by country: